Monday, 20 November 2023

 Barred Cage: This version of the spell produces a 4-yard-radius 4-yard-tall cylinder made of bands of force (similar to a Wall of Force spell) for bars.
 The bands are a half-inch wide, with half-inch gaps between them.
 Any creature capable of passing through such a small space can escape; others are confined.
 You can’t attack a creature in a barred cage with a weapon unless the weapon can fit between the gaps.
 Even against such weapons (including arrows and similar ranged attacks), a creature in the barred cage has cover (-2 to attack rolls).
 All spells and breath weapons can pass through the gaps in the bars.

 Windowless Cell: This version of the spell produces a 2-yard-radius 4-yard-tall cylinder with no way in and no way out.
-Solid walls of force form its six sides.
+Solid walls of force form its sides.
+While the barrier is visible, it does not block vision.

 By default, Forcecage provides DR 5.
 However, more potent versions are available: